 - Regular lifelong surveillance can find early signs of TSC and allow for earlier treatment.

-What does research tell us about life expectancy in TSC?
+What does research tell us about life expectancy of people living with TSC?

-There are different types of studies that can tell us something about life expectancy.
+- There are different types of studies that can tell us something about life expectancy.
 Some studies follow groups of patients for a long period of time, usually through a data registry.
-In TSC there are two registries: the natural history database run from the USA; and TOSCA, run from Europe.
-Neither of these registries has reported an overall estimation of life expectancy because they have not yet followed large numbers of patients for long enough.
+There are two large-scale registries operating for data collection relating to TSC:

 What can be done to reduce the risk of early death?